dmartinol/dev-docs/docs/rag/ilab-rag-retrieval.md

 * In case the */path/to/processed/folder* parameter is provided, it is used to lookup the processed documents to ingest.

 **Notes**:

 * To ensure consistency and avoid issues with document versioning or outdated embeddings, the ingested collection will be cleared before execution.
   This ensures it contains only the embeddings generated from the most recent run.

-### Why We Need It
+### Ingestion-Why We Need It

 To populate embedding vector stores with pre-processed information that can be used at chat inference time.

-#### Supported Databases
+#### Ingestion-Supported Databases

 The command may support various vector database types.
 A default configuration will align with the selected InstructLab technology stack.

-#### Usage
+#### Ingestion-Usage

 The generated embeddings can later be retrieved from a vector database and converted to text, enriching the context for RAG-based chat pipelines.

 ### 2.5 Embedding Ingestion Pipeline Options

 ```bash
 % ilab data ingest --help
 Usage: ilab data ingest [OPTIONS]